Not a Zazzler but want to be an

 - Zazzle’s rss feed mechanism is down

-- For some reason, your setup is getting 0 results from Zazzle
+- For some reason, making a product grid from a collection is getting 0 results from Zazzle

 How do I test my chosen fallback file / grid?

-Simple, just make a test post with a shortcode that names the fallback grid file you want to use.
-Use a search term with it that’s guaranteed to fail – i.e. that will pull zero products – ghtwyz works for me 🙂
+Simple, just make a test post with a shortcode that names the fallback grid file you want to use and use the special shortcode option

 For example, suppose you’ve made and uploaded a fallback grid file called my-generic-pattern-grid4.html, then a shortcode to test it would be: